Halke1986/starsector-ai-tweaks/README.md

 According to playtesters the feature may be a bit too powerful.
 Still, "it's not so OP that it's unusable" as playtester snark said.

 Automatic omni shields are toggled with `]` (right bracket) key by default.
-Keybind can be configured via LunaLib settings.
+Keybinding can be configured via LunaLib settings.
 When AI is in control, a circular indicator is displayed around the ship.
 The player can override AI and force the shields to drop with right mouse button.